-According to a recent survey, the biggest retirement fears (by a sizeable margin) relate to being able to financially cover your expenses once the paychecks stop flowing.
-The summary of the survey is shown below:
+According to a recent survey, the most significant retirement fears (by a sizeable margin) relate to being able to cover your expenses once the paychecks stop flowing financially.

 To best address these fears, it is critical to understand various withdrawal strategies for creating your required retirement income from your portfolio.

 1. Maximize Your Savings

 The focus of this article is on post-retirement income.